-- Cognitive behavioral therapy (CBT).
-A form of talk therapy most commonly used to treat depression, CBT has the potential to reduce the frequency of hot flashes and night sweats in menopausal women.
+- Cognitive-behavioral therapy (CBT).
+A form of talk therapy most commonly used to treat depression, CBT has the potential to reduce the frequency of hot flashes and night sweats in menopausal women, improving their sleep quality.

 - Medications.
-If your night sweats are a side effect of your medication, alternative medication or dosage options may alleviate your night sweats.
+If your night sweats are a side effect of your medication, alternative medication or dosage options may alleviate them.
 Additionally, medications, hormone therapies, and supplements for menopausal women can reduce night sweats.
 Talk to your doctor about which treatment plan is right for you.

-- Meditation: If stress and anxiety are causing your night sweats, meditating before bed can help ease your mind and relax your body, potentially easing night sweats.
+- Meditation: If stress and anxiety are causing your night sweats, meditating before bed can help ease your mind and relax your body.